 Capital Growth for schools

-We work with Food Growing Schools: London to help all schools in London grow their own food.
+We work with several partners across the city to help all schools in London grow their own food.

 We are a network of all types of food growing spaces in London, and can signpost your school to local advice, training and events.
 We regularly run school-focused training and competitions, and joining is free.
 Capital Growth membership includes: